Recruiting For Agile: Who To Hire For Success

-You still need the usual stuff, like ability to prioritise, keep timelines straight and keep everybody motivated to play nice with each other.
+You still need the usual stuff, like ability to prioritize, keep timelines straight and keep everybody motivated to play nicely with each other.
 But on top of the usual management skills, we think candidates who are likely to do well in agile organizations have three other characteristics:

 - They embrace and empower independence in their teams

 - They want to be managers for the role itself, not for what it means in terms of promotion and compensation increase

 - They are comfortable in fluid organizations that work more like a network than a pyramid

 Let’s dive into each one separately.

 Agile teams need a culturally different DNA to function properly.
 They need to be able to come together, define a problem, produce a viable solution, test it and push it to market in a matter of weeks, because that’s what their biggest threats (namely, startups) are doing.
 That’s much easier to do when the whole team feels a sense of ownership over the project.

 Forget about strategic meetings at the C-level, and products that are moved from above from R&D to Design to Manufacturing to Marketing and Sales.
 We’re talking about small teams with members from different functions, able to make all those decisions internally.
 They can talk to customers, build something and iterate on it, manufacture it at scale and then take it to market within weeks.

 What needs to be true for this kind of speed to be achievable?
 For one, decision cycles can’t take forever.
 An engineer can’t wait for their boss, and their boss’s boss, to approve every single new idea they want to test.
 This means that managers of agile teams need to be OK with trusting and empowering their team to own their project.

 Hanna Fager, VP of HR at Volvo, also adds that the key for this kind of culture is “a leadership that is not driven by hierarchy, but by contributing and achieving something together as a team.”